gchaudhuri/coursera_applied_data_sc_capstone/README.md

-# testrepo
+# Applied Data Science Capstone Course

-This is repository made for an assignment in Applied Data Science course in Coursera.
+This is the repository for the <a href="https://www.coursera.org/learn/applied-data-science-capstone">Applied Data Science Capstone Course</a> materials.